-The term “dual diagnosis” refers to a condition in which a person has both a mental illness and an addiction issue.
-Either condition when dealt with alone could be devastating or even deadly, but when put together, the conditions tend to reinforce and interact with one another, making recovery all the more difficult for the person to accomplish without help.
+A “dual diagnosis” is when a person has a mental illness and an addiction.
+When dealt with alone, either condition could be challenging or even potentially deadly.
+When put together, the conditions reinforce and interact with each other.
+This combination can cause recovery to be even more difficult or impossible for you or your loved one to accomplish without help.

-While the specific causes of dual diagnosis conditions aren’t fully understood, researchers know that family history, genetics, brain chemistry, and environmental factors all tend to play important roles in the dual diagnosis process.
-Researchers know that treatments which impact all of these factors, providing complete care for both conditions together, have the greatest chance of success.
+While the specific causes of dual-diagnosis conditions aren’t fully understood, researchers know that family history, genetics, brain chemistry, and environmental factors all tend to play a role.
+People who receive care for both conditions have the greatest chance of success.

 The Many Types of Dual Disorders